The Rural Family Connections Team

 Elsa started with MCNS in the fall of 2009.
 She comes to us with 5 years of experience as a kindergarten teacher in Mexico.
 She currently shares the role of playgroup facilitator at our Osgoode Village Location.

 Allison McLaren – M.C.N.S.
-Teacher, KinderCamp Director and Toy Library & Stats Coordinator
+Head Teacher, KinderCamp Director and Toy Library & Stats Coordinator

 Allison has been part of Rural Family Connections since 1988, when she enrolled her son in the Metcalfe Cooperative Nursery School, and served on the executive for 2 years.
 Allison joined the staff as a Teacher in 1989 where she teaches both the Toddler and Pre-school programs.
-She is also the director and organizer of the summer Kinder and Discovery Camp programs.
+She is also the Director of the summer Kinder and Discovery Camp programs.
 Allison has extensive experience as a teacher in the Early Learning field.
-As well as teaching in the M.C.N.S Toddler, PreSchool and KinderCamp Programs, Allison also teaches the Ready to Learn and Family Math programs, assists in the Metcalfe Home Day Care program and manages the collection and analysis of the monthly and yearly stats.
+As well as teaching in the M.C.N.S Toddler, PreSchool and KinderCamp Programs, Allison also teaches the Ready-to-Learn and Family Math programs, assists in the Metcalfe Home Day Care program and manages the collection and analysis of the monthly and yearly stats.